tef/textfree86/README.md

 ["one", "two", ["three", "four]]
 ```

-Of course, `florb help` and `florb --help` work.

-### Argspec

-The simplest argspec for `foo(x,y,z)` is `"x y z"`.
-An argspec describes how to build up a dictionary of arguments, to pass to the function.
-The dictionary contains a value for every argument, `None`, `[]`, or `False` if not present.
+The parameter to `run()`, is called an argspec.

+## Parsing Command Line arguments with an Argspec

+An argspec is a string that describes how to turn CLI arguments into a dictionary of name, value pairs.
+For example:

+ -"x y z" given "1 2 3" gives {"x":1, "y":2, "z":3}
+ -"x..." given "a b c" gives {"x":["a","b","c"]}

+This is used to call the function underneath, so every value in the function must be present in the argspec.
+When no argspec is provided, `textfree86` defaults to a string of argument names, i.e `foo(x,y,z)` gets `"x y z"`.

+The dictionary passed will contain a value for every name in the argspec.
+An argspec resembles a usage string, albeit with a standard formatting for flags or other command line options:

-- `--flag?` describes a switch, which defaults to `False`, but when present, is set to `True`, additionally, `--flag=true` and `--flag=false` both work.
+- `--name?` describes a switch, which defaults to `False`, but when present, is set to `True`, additionally, `--name=true` and `--name=false` both work.

-- `--flag` describes a normal flag, which defaults to `None`, and `--flag=value` sets it.
+- `--name` describes a normal flag, which defaults to `None`, and on the CLI `--name=value` sets it.

-- `--flag...` describes a list flag, which defaults to `[]`, and each `--flag=value` appends to it
+- `--name...` describes a list flag, which defaults to `[]`, and on the CLI `--name=value` appends to it

-- `x` describes a positional argument.
+- `name` describes a positional argument.
 It must come after any flags and before any optional positional arguments.

-- `x?` describes an optional positional argument.
+- `name?` describes an optional positional argument.
 If one arg is given for two optional positional args, like `x? y?`, then the values are assigned left to right.

-- `x...` describes a tail positonal argument.
+- `name...` describes a tail positonal argument.
 It defaults to `[]`, and all remaining arguments are appended to it.

+A short argspec has four parts, `<--flags> <positional> <optional positional?> <tail positional...>`

 ### Long Argspec

-Passing a multi-line string allows you to pass in short descriptions of the arguments.
+Passing a multi-line string allows you to pass in short descriptions of the arguments, using `# ...` at the end of each line.

 ```
 demo = cli.Command('demo', 'cli example programs')